-Once you’ve determined which direction you’re going- operational versus marketing- the needs of your business will dictate who you should hire first as you develop your ecommerce organizational structure.
-For many of my smaller clients (who I define as generating at least $3-5M in revenue), it starts with an ecommerce specialist, a hands-on, roll-up sleeves “doer” with both marketing and operational exposure.
+Once you’ve determined which direction you’re going- operational versus marketing- the needs of your business will dictate who you should hire first as you develop your commerce organizational structure.
+For many of my smaller clients (who I define as generating roughly $2-5M in revenue), it starts with an ecommerce specialist, a hands-on, roll-up your sleeves “doer” with both marketing and operational experience.
 At this level they may not have more than 7 or 8 years of experience, but that’s OK.
-At this point, it’s always better to hire slightly “up” than to hire “down,” as you want to allow this person some room to grow into the role over time.
+It’s always better to hire slightly “up” than to hire “down,” as you want to allow this person some room to grow into the role over time.

 Sometimes it’s more difficult to know which way to go.
 I’ve worked with lots of founders and business owners with both marketing and operational backgrounds who struggle “letting go.”
-But they don’t know everything, so looking at the weakest links in the chain will help inform that decision.
+Sometimes looking at the weakest links in the chain will help inform their decision.
 As an example, I worked with a client recently that had built a very strong Amazon business and now wanted to launch and grow their own branded ecommerce site.
 I suggested he look for an ecommerce manager with particular strength in customer acquisition including exposure to email, search and social media.
 Typically, candidates at this level will be stronger in some platforms than others, but outsourcing always remains an option to cover areas where internal expertise may be lighter.

 Rounding Out the Ecommerce Organizational Structure

-When a pure play ecommerce business reaches the $10-20M range, it’s not unusual to have as many as 15 or 20 employees/contractors covering additional key functions, including the following:
+When a pure play ecommerce business reaches roughly the $10-20M range, it’s not unusual to have as many as 15 or 20 employees/contractors covering additional key functions, including many of the following key categories:

 - Customer Service

 - Organic Search